eisop/oopsie/README.md

 ## Developer notes

+* Prepare the test database by setting up a PostgreSQL database with the schema from the files in the ddl directory.
+Currently, dir/invoice.sql is the only file that is required.

+* Change the database URL and credential constants in test/java/tests/OpscTest.java to match your database.
+  (These constants will be moved out of the test class in the future.)

-Assemble and test with `./gradlew test`.
+* Assemble and test with `./gradlew test`.

-Apply formatting with `./gradlew spotlessApply`.
+* Apply formatting with `./gradlew spotlessApply`.

-Run `./gradlew publishToMavenLocal` to publish to your local Maven repository.
+* Run `./gradlew publishToMavenLocal` to publish to your local Maven repository.

-TODO: document how to use a Maven(Local) release.
+* TODO: document how to use a Maven(Local) release.